betalars/godot-docs/community/asset_library/submitting_to_assetlib.rst

   inside of an **addons/asset_name/** folder.
 Do this to avoid having your files clash with other assets, or with the files of users installing your asset.
   This folder will **not** be automatically generated when a user installs your asset.
+  As most plugin repositories include non-essential files, a common practice is to provide a cleaned up zip-file attached to a release.

 * Fix or suppress all script **warnings**.
 The warning system is there to help identify issues with your code, but people using your asset